 Protecting and Storing Sealed Packs of Trading Cards

-Unopened packs of trading cards have been an important part of the collectible card market, both for sport and non-sport cards, with sought after sets increasing in value.
+Unopened packs of trading cards have been an important part of the collectible card market, both for sports and non-sport cards, with sought-after sets increasing in value.
 Some collectors like to keep a variety of unopened packs.
 No matter the reasons for keeping unopened packs, keeping them protected and safely stored is important.

-Many traditional sports cards were wrapped in wax paper, hence the term “wax packs”.
-Today card packs are normally sealed in cellophane, plastic, or foil.
-Packs of card games such as Magic: The Gathering, and Pokémon are normally called “booster packs”.
+Many traditional sports cards were wrapped in wax paper, hence the term “wax packs.”
+Today, card packs usually are sealed in cellophane, plastic, or foil.
+Packs of card games such as Magic: The Gathering and Pokémon are typically called “booster packs.”
 There are several options to keep card packs in mint condition.
-Below are some of the affordable storage options offered by BCW Supplies.
+Below are some of the affordable storage options BCW Supplies offers.

 Packs of cards in thick toploaders